funkygao/gafka/cmd/kateway/README.md

-# psubd
+# kateway

-A REST Proxy for kafka that supports both Pub and Sub.
+A REST gateway for kafka that supports both Pub and Sub.

 ### Architecture